Uniterno/PetBot-S2/README.md

 - Bye to bloating.
 PetBot was just a lot of ideas together for personal amusement, but that became a chaos at some point and it was too hard to keep up with everything.
 PetBot S2 aims to "Simple is best".
 - Starting from scratch, but with a lot more knowledge, basically improving every aspect of the bot.

 **However!
-Do note PetBot S2 is still a personal project for a personal community, not intended for a big infraestructure.**
+Do note PetBot S2 is still a personal project for a personal community, not intended for a big and extended infrastructure and/or community.**